Have you heard of any advertisement claiming their product is “chemical-free?” How did you react?

 The next type of IMFA is the dipole-dipole force (DDF), which exists only for polar substances.
 Collectively, LDF and DDF are known as van der Waals interactions.

 DDF is a stronger type of IMFA relative to LDF.
-A special type of DDF is hydrogen bonding, which is exhibited only by compounds wherein a hydrogen atom is directly bonded to N, O, and F, although recent studies suggest that H2S also exhibits H-bonding.
+A special type of DDF is hydrogen bonding, exhibited only by compounds wherein a hydrogen atom is directly bonded to N, O, and F, although recent studies suggest that H2S also exhibits H-bonding.

 Sample Problem 2: